Taos Pueblo New Mexico, USA Travel Guide

 A visit to Taos Pueblo is a privilege.
 Approach it with cultural sensitivity.

-The Pueblo actively works to keep its heritage alive.
+The Pueblo actively works to keep its legacy alive.

-Treat Taos Pueblo as a living, sacred place, not merely a tourist attraction.
+Treat A Native american community in new mexico as an active, sacred place, not merely a tourist attraction.

 Responsible travel helps ensure your tourism dollars benefit the local community directly.

-Paying entrance fees and purchasing crafts directly supports the Pueblo's economy and self-sufficiency.
+Paying entrance fees and acquiring crafts directly supports the Pueblo's economy and self-sufficiency.

 Prioritize authentic Native American crafts from artists or reputable galleries.
 Avoid imitations.

-Dine at local restaurants, shop at independent stores, and utilize local services to aid the Taos community.
+Dine at local restaurants, shop at independent stores, and utilize local services to help the Taos community.